ZeusOfTheCrows/zeusofthecrows.github.io/games/mods/nsx-buttons.md

 	* in step 4, select the texture `all_platform_buttons`
 	* load the included `all_platform_buttons-resources.assets-884.png`
 	* install as above

+**/!\ game may load slowly first launch after installation - i'm not quite sure
+	why this is, but it's fine after that**

 ![blasphemous nintendo icons mod preview](https://staticdelivery.nexusmods.com/mods/2950/images/14/14-1660601122-1743945224.jpeg){: .showcase .sc-wide .sc-mid}